 - The optimization of the Beverly-Webster-Rolph multimedia room

-- New spaces for the Restaurant du MAC, including an outdoor terrace on the 2nd floor
+- New spaces, including an outdoor terrace on the 2nd floor

 - New spaces for the MAC Boutique, including a bookstore and a coffee shop